 Title comes from: At one point, Simon is off in a clearing.
 Jack and his hunters kill a pig and leave the head as an offering to the Beast.
 Simon has a fit and the head, covered in flies, starts talking to him.
 He calls it the Lord of the Flies, referring to Beelzebub.

-Reading challenges fulfilled: book #27 for the year, and an L in my Title Alphabet Challenge
+Reading challenges fulfilled: book #27 for the year

 If you’re interested in purchasing the book, you can click on the cover image to follow an Amazon affiliate link to the book and thanks for supporting my blog!